AG500/Metaheuristic-project/README.md

 As it has been asked there is a file for each problem (8) and this readme will describe the criteria used to choose the algorithms and their parameters.

 To do this project, i have chose the "JMetalPy v 1.5.5" package.
 To spare time i decided to use only this package so i could master it more easily.
 The only exception being for TSP where i also used Py2Opt package.
-"JMetalPy" is not without weakness, for example: the "Simulated Annealing" algorithm documentation doen't provide a minimum temperature stopping criterion (if it exist i couldn't find it in the documentation), there is no possibility to export iterations data such as fitness in a file easily ("printed" data are available) and the TSP class problem has to be modified to accept float coordinates.
+"JMetalPy" is not without weakness, for example: the "Simulated Annealing" algorithm documentation doesn't provide a minimum temperature stopping criterion (if it exist i couldn't find it in the documentation), there is no possibility to export iterations data such as fitness in a file easily ("printed" data are available) and the TSP class problem has to be modified to accept float coordinates.
 But it does the job.

-The processor used was an Intel core i5 (8th gen) and computations were made without multiprocessing.
-For every problem i decided not to exceed 4 hours of computation.
-For practical reasons and also because JMetalPy stopping criteria is only about a maximum number of iterations.
+The hardware used was an Intel core i5 (8th gen) with 8Go of RAM and Windows 10.
+Computations were made without multiprocessing.
+For every problem i decided not to exceed 4 hours of computation because of practical reasons and also because JMetalPy stopping criteria is only about a maximum number of iterations.
 I defined the maximum number of iterations of the most difficult problems with this rule.
-For most problem it is not an issue but for Schwefel and Rosenbrock's function with D=500, the algorithm could need way more than 4 hours of computation.
+For most problem it is not an issue but for Schwefel's and Rosenbrock's function with D=500, the algorithm could need way more than 4 hours of computation.

 For every problem there is 3 files : the code of the problem's class, the code of the algorithm, and the convergence curve.
 To simplify, the algorithm code contain both D=50 and D=500 problems.

 For the solutions, there is one file that contains all the solutions of the problems.

 __How to run :__

 The class code has to precede the algorithm code.
 So you need to copy/paste the spécific class code of the problem, and the algorithm code to run it.
 It include the lower and upper bound and the data used for the problem.
 To change dimension (continuous problem only), the variable "number_of_variables" has to be changed inside the problem call.
-(Example for D=500: problem = Sphere2(number_of_variables = 500))
+Example for D=500: problem = Sphere2(number_of_variables = 500)

 ## Discrete Optimization:

 __TSP Problems:__

-To use JMetalPy on this data base we have to modify the TSP problem class so it can accept float coordinates.
+To use JMetalPy on this data base we have to modify the TSP problem class of this package so it can accept float coordinates.
 Indeed, TSP file on the internet are usualy with integer coordinate and it looks like the developpers used "int()" to optimize the code.

 So firt, we have to change the TSP class by creating another class that i called TSP2.
-The code is in the "TSP2 class file" (Master).
+The code is in the "TSP2 class file".

 Then what algorithm to use?
 Because this is a single objective combinatory problem, i tried both Simulated Algorithm and Genetic Algorithm.
 SA because it is a simple algorithm and i hoped than it would be much faster than other algorithms, and GA because of the analogy between DNA and the combination of cities.